Tasesa Lavea

 Tasesa James Lavea (born 10 January 1980) is a New Zealand rugby union coach and former professional rugby league and rugby union footballer.
 He is of Samoan and Māori descent and heritage, and he coaches the 1st XV for Saint Kentigern College.

 Early life

 Although born in Taihape, Lavea grew up in Auckland and was educated at Papatoetoe High School, then St Kentigern College where he played for three seasons in the 1st XV.
 He was an age-group representative between the ages of 14 and 16, and played for both the Auckland and New Zealand Secondary Schools teams in 1998.
 He also excelled in cricket.

 Career

 Lavea played fly-half for the Blues in Super Rugby from 2004 to 2006.
 He also played at inside centre for the Chiefs in the 2007 and 2008 seasons.
 In 2009 he rejoined the Blues.

 At provincial level, Lavea played for Auckland in the National Provincial Championship from 2003 through to 2007.
 He joined Counties Manukau in 2008.

 He played for French Top 14 team ASM Clermont Auvergne between 2009 and 2011.
+He was a replacement in the final as Clermont won the Top 14 title in 2009–10.